It’s hard to stick to an exercise program.

 Life is busy, consumed with work, family and friends.
 Or maybe you don’t like working out.
 Maybe you’re a morning person and have to be at work early, so getting a workout in before you leave for your job just won’t work.

 But your overall health depends on you getting up and moving.
-Regular exercise helps control weight, decrease diseases, improve your mood and boosts energy levels.
+Regular exercise helps control weight, decrease diseases, improve your mood and boost energy levels.

-Ditch the excuses, start up a program that suits your lifestyle and reap the benefits of moving your body.
+Here are four tips to create a program that suits your lifestyle, so you can reap the benefits of moving your body.

 Squeeze it in